vito-filo/vito-filo/README.md

 ## 📌 Featured Projects👨🏻‍💻

+- 🔐 [Cloud Vault](https://github.com/vito-filo/cloudvault-backend) – Password manager runnig in the cloud.
+You can access with Passkeys to store and share password with other people.
 - 🤖 [Pick And Place](https://github.com/vito-filo/pick_and_place) - Simulation of a robot that locates and manipulates objects.
 - 🪙 [Coin Detector](https://github.com/vito-filo/CoinDetector) - Android app that uses Tensorflow Lite to detect/classify coins.
   👷🏻 More coming soon...